philanderson888/course-notes/Cyber/Cyber/cyber-glossary.md

 Linux command to image a drive

+## degauss

+Uses magnetism to wipe a drive

+Can wipe a hard drive or magnetic tape

 ## DTP Dynamic Trunking Protocol

 Permits a switch to automatically link to other switches